robballou/wiki.robballou.com/bikepacking-ct.md

 ## Timeline

-~50 miles per day average = 11 days.
+Aiming at a start in mid-to-late August. ~50 miles per day average = 11 days.

 ### Durango to Denver